Hidden Tuscany

 Visit an artisanal pasta factory for a discussion of ancient grains, good gluten and traditional pasta production methods.
 Winery visit at Lamole, the highest point in Chianti Classico and its own sub-denomination with a small production of excellent wines from just eight family farms.
 Follow the winemaker through her terraced vineyards and taste her delicately beautiful interpretation of sangiovese.
 Tasting lunch with the winemaker in the old castle of Lamole.
 Free time in Greve in Chianti.
 Evening cooking lesson and group supper.

 Morning visit to the village of Carmignano to see Pontormo’s ground breaking Mannerist painting of the Visitation still hanging in the church for which it was commissioned.
-Visit to a producer of agresto, a condiment made from unripe grapes following an ancient Roman process.
-We'll eat a typical Tuscan lunch on the terrace at a great countryside restaurant and spend the afternoon relaxing at the villa.
-Evening cooking lesson and group supper.
+Visit to a producer of agresto (ancient Roman worcestershire sauce).
+We'll eat a typical Tuscan lunch on the terrace at a countryside restaurant, amazing views, amazing food.
+Spend the afternoon relaxing at the villa with a cooking lesson and group supper.

 Walk through Elaine's olive groves and participate in a guided tasting of olive oil, learn how high quality olive oil is made, why it's good for you, how to recognize the good stuff and how to use it in the kitchen.
-Lunch in a country restaurant followed by dessert and coffee at Elaine's farmhouse and we'll make artisan visits in the borgo of the castle of Poppiano (painter, jewelry maker, woodworker).
+The artisans who live and work in the borgo of the castle of Poppiano [painter, jewelry maker, woodworker, luthier, sculptor] will show us what they are working on and and offer us a casual lunch in the garden with views out over the hills of Chianti.
 Group supper at the villa prepared by a private chef.

-Transfers to Florence Amerigo Vespucci airport FLR or to Florence Santa Maria Novella train station.
+Transfers to Florence city center, Florence Amerigo Vespucci airport FLR or to Florence Santa Maria Novella train station.

 Please note that this is an initial itinerary to provide a template of what to expect.